zavolanlab/zarp-cli/docs/README.md

 ## How does it work?

+> _"Any sufficiently advanced technology is indistinguishable from magic."_
+> — Arthur C. Clarke

+At the risk of demystifying the magic, let's take a look at how _ZARP-cli_
+works:

-Briefly, when a _ZARP-cli_ run is triggered, a [_ZARP-cli_ configuration object](docstring/config.models.md#Config) is constructed from parsing [default configuration settings](guides/initialization.md#modifying-configuration-settings) and [command-line options](guides/usage.md#command-line-options).
-A user-specified list of [sample references](guides/usage.md#sample-references) of various supported types is then attached to the configuration object and dereferenced to construct a (potentially) sparse data frame of sample metadata.
+Briefly, when the program is triggered, a [_ZARP-cli_ configuration object](docstring/config.models.md#Config) is constructed from parsing [default configuration settings](guides/initialization.md#modifying-configuration-settings) and [command-line options](guides/usage.md#command-line-options).
+A user-specified list of [sample references](guides/usage.md#sample-references) of various supported types is then attached to the configuration object and de-referenced to construct a (potentially) sparse data frame of sample metadata.
 If necessary, this data frame of samples is then successively completed by applying various sample processor plugins that are built on tools such as